2007 Torneo Descentralizado: Rule changes

+Team changes

 Season overview

 Universidad San Martín de Porres won the Apertura, their first title, and qualified for their first Copa Libertadores.
 Coronel Bolognesi won the Clausura which was their first title too.
 In the Apertura they had placed last and were in danger of relegation.
 No national championship final was contested because Coronel Bolognesi did not finish in the top 6 of the Apertura.
 The national title went to Universidad San Martín, who had accumulated more points on the aggregate table.
 Coincidentally, both teams also participated in the Copa Sudamericana together in 2006.
 The final fixture of the Clausura had four potential winners.
 Aside from Bolognesi, Universitario de Deportes, Alianza Lima, Cienciano, and Sport Áncash had a chance at winning the title.
 They all won their last fixtures, however, Bolognesi also won its fixture and surpassed Universitario by one point.
-Despite not winning the Clausura, Cienciano qualified for the Copa Libertadores 2008 Preliminary Round, and Universitario and Sport Áncash qualified for the Copa Sudamericana 2008.
+Despite not winning the Clausura, Cienciano qualified for the Copa Libertadores 2008 preliminary round, and Universitario and Sport Áncash qualified for the Copa Sudamericana 2008.
 Alianza Lima, however, finished the season empty-handed.

 Sporting Cristal, a Peruvian giant, was in danger of relegation throughout the season.
 This was Cristal's worst season in its history.
 The team failed in the Apertura under the Argentine Sampaoli and the club decided to hire Juan Carlos Oblitas for the Clausura.
 At first he did not have much success but during the second half of the Clausura, they were undefeated for the remaining 11 games with 5 wins and 6 draws.
 Cristal finished tying the last fixture and remained in the First Division.
 The newly promoted Deportivo Municipal and Total Clean were relegated.
-Deportivo Municipal played its last fixture with its U-20 squad and as a result, Alianza Lima defeated them 6-0.
+Deportivo Municipal played its last fixture with its U-20 squad and as a result, Alianza Lima defeated them 6–0.
 The first-team squad did not play because the club did not pay them for several months.